 In the case Suleski v.
 Rupe, the Court of Appeals also mentioned that other aspects of the child’s life are important in making this decision, such as where the child attends school, whether the child practices a religion in each respective home, and where the child socializes the most with peers.
 In most cases, the primary residence will be where the child spends the majority of his or her time, but the court has made clear it is not a strictly mathematical issue.

-When modifying a custody order, if the primary residence is not changed, the court will look simply to the best interest factors to determine whether the new schedule is appropriate.
-However, if the primary residence of the child is going to change, the court must make additional findings.
+When modifying a custody order, if the primary residence is not changed, then the court will look simply to the best interest factors to determine whether the new schedule is appropriate; however, if the primary residence of the child is going to change, then the court must make additional findings.
 These findings include such issues as one parent unreasonably interfering with the parenting time of the other parent, the parent’s environment endangers the health or well-being of the child, or the child has integrated into the family of the requesting parent with the consent of the other parent.